Wilfred/wilfred.github.com/_posts/2015-08-22-writing-an-optimising-bf-compiler.markdown

     -,
     [-]+,

-Instructions at the end of a program also be redundant.
+Instructions at the end of a program can also be redundant.
 The only possible side effects in a BF program are reading, writing and infinite loops.
 If we can prove the final instructions have no observable side effects, we remove them.
 For example: